 "Unlocking more intricacies of OCD and PTSD with two incredible specialists.
 A must-watch for anyone who wants to gain a deeper understanding of Obsessive-Compulsive Disorder (OCD) and Post-Traumatic Stress Disorder (PTSD).
 2022

 #8 Overcoming Trichotillomania: The Power of Awareness BFRB stands for Body Focused Repetitive Behavior, a family of conditions that include compulsive hair pulling (trichotillomania), skin picking (dermatillomania) and nail biting (onychophagia).
 These are the most common mental health disorders with approximately 1 in 20 Americans affected.

 Aneela Idnani | TEDxFargo 2019 11 minutes

-Telka's tools, resources and recommendations are not medical care.
-Telka is not a physician and does not offer crisis intervention.
+Telka's OCD tools, resources and recommendations are not medical care however you are welcome to use her tools with the health care provider of your choice.
 Always consult your own health care professional for the treatment of mental illness and other medical needs.